 - Slowly pour ¼ cup of ice water into the dough with the mixer on low (or food processor on low).
 Mix just until dough starts to stick together when pinched (about 20 seconds).
 You do not want your dough to be in a ball.
 If needed, add more water.

 - Turn the dough out onto a lightly floured surface and gather it into a ball.
-Divide the dough into two equal pieces, wrap with plastic wrap, and shape into a 5” disk.
+Wrap with plastic wrap, and shape into a disk.

 - Once dough has chilled, preheat oven to 400 degrees.
 Remove dough from refrigerator and place on floured surface.
-Roll to a 12-13” circle and place in a 9” glass pie pan.
+Roll to a 12-13” circle and place in a pie dish.
 Crimp or fold the edges to make the crust.

 Assembly

-- Place heavy cream in bowl of stand mixer with whisk attachment (or with hand mixer).
+- For the whipped cream topping :place cold heavy cream in bowl of stand mixer with whisk attachment (or with hand mixer).
 Whisk until soft peaks form, then add sugar and vanilla and whisk until stiff peaks form.
 Set aside.

 Notes